sohum7/Bank_Application/README.md

 # Bank
-Creating a Bank Application with Python and a MySQL database
+Bank Application using Python and MySQL database